MorganResearchLab/scarecrow/docs/example_scale.md

 # Index 2 (read_1.fastq.gz) :  PCR (BC3) [1-10]
 ```

-The ScaleRna workflow uses the linker as an anchor for determining the offset start positions of the UMI and BC1, ackowledging that the linker could start at (0-based) position 8 or 9.
+The ScaleRna workflow uses the linker as an anchor for determining the offset start positions of the UMI and BC1, acknowledging that the linker could start at (0-based) position 8 or 9.

 We observe a significant number of BC1 barcodes starting at position 24.
 We also note that 99% of BC2 barcodes end with a T nucleotide when BC1 starts at position 24.
 Manual inspection of read 3 sequences show that the linker sequence (`TCAGAGC`) often shares that `T` nt with BC1.
 For example, below is the first 10 reads with the linker sequence marked: